Yash-10/cvt-cosmo-inference/scripts/README.md

 This will create three folders named `train`, `val`, and `test` in the current directory.

 ### Step 5:
-Train the ViT
+Train the ViT/CNN/CvT (see scripts inside `model/` for code to define each model)

 Run `python main_train.py`.
 All variables including access to the device for training the model (CPU or GPU) are hardcoded in the script itself.

 ### tep 6:
-Test the ViT
+Test the ViT/CNN/CvT

 Run `python main_test.py`.
 This will output the final results in the form of a CSV file and PNG images.
-Could you share the outputs this script generates?

 ## Code for transfer learning: